-The HX751 can be programmed to scan channels from a minimum of 2 channels up to all channels in the marine band, PRESET channels and NOAA weather channels.
+The HX760S can be programmed to scan channels from a minimum of 2 channels up to all channels in the marine band.
 If an incoming signal is detected on one of the channels during scan, the radio will pause on that channel, allowing you to listen to the incoming transmission.